Danny Glover

+Glover made his film acting debut in Escape from Alcatraz in 1979.
+He rose to fame in the late 1980s for playing Roger Murtaugh in the Lethal Weapon film series.
+Glover's other notable films include Places in the Heart (1984), The Color Purple (1985), Witness (1985), To Sleep with Anger (1990), Predator 2 (1990), Grand Canyon (1991), Bopha!
+(1993), Angels in the Outfield (1994), The Royal Tenenbaums (2001), Saw (2004), Dreamgirls (2006), Shooter (2007), Be Kind Rewind (2008), 2012 (2009), Death at a Funeral (2010), Beyond the Lights (2014), Sorry to Bother You (2018), and The Last Black Man in San Francisco (2019).

+He is known for his work in television, receiving four Primetime Emmy Award nominations for his roles as Nelson Mandela in the HBO television film Mandela (1987), Joshua Deets in CBS western miniseries Lonesome Dove (1989), Philip Marlowe in the Showtime neo-noir series Fallen Angels (1995), and Will Walker in TNT biographical film Freedom Song (2000).
+He had recurring roles in Hill Street Blues, ER, and Brothers & Sisters.

+Glover is also an active supporter of various political causes.
+He is a member of the TransAfrica Forum and the Center for Economic and Policy Research.
+For his political work, he was awarded the Cuban National Medal of Friendship by the Cuban Council of State.

-Early life
+Early life and education

-Danny Lebern Glover was born in San Francisco, California, the son of Carrie (Hunley) and James Glover.
+Glover was born on July 22, 1946, in San Francisco, California, the son of Carrie (née Hunley) and James Glover.
 Both of his parents were postal workers, and were active in the National Association for the Advancement of Colored People (NAACP), working to advance equal rights.
-Glover's mother, daughter of a midwife, was born in Louisville, Georgia and graduated from Paine College in Augusta, Georgia.
+Glover's mother, daughter of a midwife, was born in Louisville, Georgia, and graduated from Paine College in Augusta, Georgia.
 His father was a World War II veteran.
 He graduated from George Washington High School in San Francisco.

 As an adolescent and a young adult, Glover had epilepsy but has not had a seizure since age 35.
 He attended San Francisco State University (SFSU) in the late 1960s but did not graduate.
 SFSU later awarded him the Presidential Medal of San Francisco State University for his service to education.
 Glover trained at the Black Actors' Workshop of the American Conservatory Theater.